Injuries at Work and Savannah Workers Compensation Laws

 You must file a workers compensation claim (WC-14) within one year of the accident that caused your injury.
 If your employer provided treatment for your injury, then you have one year from the date of that treatment to file your claim.

 If your injury case involves a severe injury or paralysis, then it is even more important that you hire an incredibly experienced and competent attorney to handle your case.
 Some “mill firms” take cases in bulk, and clients are never really able to talk to an actual lawyer.
 If you have hired a firm that is not returning your calls, or if you have a general feeling that your case is “up in the air,” then it is time to seek legal services elsewhere.
-The Simon Law Firm takes great care to manage each case professionally and fairly, and we will make sure you receive the workers compensation you deserve.
+Christopher Simon Attorney at Law takes great care to manage each case professionally and fairly, and we will make sure you receive the workers compensation you deserve.